 Key Takeaways

-- The level of methylation in DNA, as shown by these tests, reflects the effectiveness of methylation pathways and highlights variations in genetic coding, including genetic predispositions and potential hereditary conditions.
+• These tests show that the level of methylation in DNA reflects the effectiveness of methylation pathways and highlights variations in genetic coding, including genetic predispositions and potential hereditary conditions.

 Frequently Asked Questions